 A passionate advocate for Indigenous rights, James Brown was named an Ambassador to Save the Children, in recognition of his time assisting young Aboriginal children throughout the Dampier Peninsula communities.

 Cygnet Bay created a co-branded range of jewellery featuring the beautiful Save the Children motif.
-A percentage of sales goes directly to the program that provides early childhood education and parent support services to Dampier Peninsula communities where facilities and services struggle to ‘close the gap’ in outcomes for Aboriginal children.
+Twenty percent of sales goes directly to the program that provides early childhood education and parent support services to Dampier Peninsula communities, where facilities and services struggle to ‘close the gap’ in outcomes for Aboriginal children.

 “After generations of pearling in the remote Kimberley, I have witnessed firsthand the turbulent journey of the Aboriginal people, my oldest friends.
 Partnering with Save The Children means our efforts will directly help our local kids realise opportunities that every Australian should have.”

-Lustre: Pearling & Australia is an extensive high-quality exhibition that explores the gritty human story of pearling.
-It weaves together intersecting strands of Aboriginal, Asian and European histories to reveal insights into one of Australia’s oldest industries.
+Lustre: Pearling & Australia is an extensive, highly acclaimed exhibition that explores the gritty human story of pearling.
+It weaves together intersecting strands of Aboriginal, Asian and European histories, to reveal insights into one of Australia’s oldest industries.

 It is an essential and rare body of work that has been received incredibly well across Australia.
 The success of the resulting book, Lustre: Pearling in Australia, is a testament to the importance of this exhibition.